High humidity is fundamental for a functioning terrarium.

 How to Decrease Humidity in Terrariums

 This probably isn’t going to be quite as common a problem, but for more temperate terrariums full of plants that don’t like high humidity, there are ways to reduce it.

 Most of them are the exact opposite of the above suggestions, but also one very easy additional method.

 - Cool your terrarium – reduce the air’s capacity to hold water and reduce evaporation rates at the same time.

-- Use a coarser substrate – the less water your substrate can retain, the less water you can maintain the system at.
+- Use a coarser substrate – the less water your substrate can retain, the less water you can maintain in the system.

 How to Check Humidity in a Terrarium